irenecortes/argoverse_lidar/README.md

 # argoverse_lidar
 This repository allows you to access to the pointcloud of the lidars in argoverse dataset separately

+## Installation
-It is needed to apply some changes to the argoverse-api:
+It is needed to apply some changes to the [argoverse-api](https://github.com/argoai/argoverse-api):

 *In /argoverse/data_loading/argoverse_tracking_loader.py:*